darkobits/eslint-config/README.md

   ></a>
 </p>

 ESLint plugin for TypeScript / TypeScript React projects.

 # Install

 ```
-npm install --save-dev @darkobits/eslint-preset
+npm install --save-dev @darkobits/eslint-plugin
 ```

 > **⚠️ Note:** This package declares ESLint and the various plugins for which it sets rules as
 > **peer dependencies**.
 If you're using **NPM 7** or later, you don't need to do anything.
 If you're
 > using Yarn, PNPm, or an alternative package manager that doesn't automatically install peer
-> dependencies, you'll need to install this package's `peerDependencies` yourself.
+> dependencies, you'll need to install this package's peer dependencies yourself.

 # Use

 This plugin contains two presets: [`ts`](./src/config-sets/ts.ts) for TypeScript projects and [`tsx`](./src/config-sets/tsx.ts) for TypeScript-based React projects.

-## Modern ESLint Configuration
+## Modern (Flat) ESLint Configuration

-ESLint's new configuration format is an array of configuration objects.
+ESLint's new flat configuration format is an array of configuration objects.
 Configuration presets are therefore arrays of one or more configuration objects that are merged by ESLint.

 As such, if you do not need to define any custom rules, ignores, or overrides, you can export a